-For more than 40 years, Army ROTC has prepared Alcorn students to serve as leaders in the U.S. Army, Army Reserves, and Army National Guard.
-You have the opportunity to join more than 470 graduates who have been commissioned as second lieutenants, with many of them going on to distinguished military careers.
+For more than 50 years, The “Braves Battalion” has prepared Alcorn students to serve as leaders in the U.S. Army, Army Reserves, and Army National Guard.
+You have the opportunity to join more than 500 graduates who have been commissioned as Second Lieutenants, with many of them going on to distinguished military careers.
 Develop the character and leadership skills you need to serve your country and your profession through Army ROTC, supported by scholarships or stipends for eligible students.
 While on campus, you’ll have the opportunity to provide color guard support at athletic events and to engage in community service events.

 WHAT IS ARMY ROTC?

 Army ROTC is an elective curriculum you take along with your required college classes.
 It gives you the tools, training and experiences that will help you succeed in any competitive environment.
 Along with great leadership training, Army ROTC can pay for your college tuition.
 Because Army ROTC is an elective, you can participate your freshman and sophomore years without any obligation to join the Army.
 You will have a normal college student experience like everyone else on campus, but when you graduate, you will be commissioned as an Officer in the Army.
 At that point, you will have a wide range of interest areas you can specialize in called branches.

 o MS I = Freshmen

 o MS III = Junior / 1st Year Grad Student